Manny Puig: Early life

 Puig was born in Cuba.
-At a young age, he and his mother immigrated to Florida, where he became interested in wildlife, traveling in the Everglades with minimal supplies, hunting deer and catching small alligators.
+At a young age, he and his mother immigrated to Florida, where he learned about wildlife, traveling through the Everglades, and hunting deer and catching small alligators.

 Career

 In the late 1990s, Puig worked with Mehgan Heaney-Grier and Mark Rackley, both in training Grier as a free diver and in filming underwater encounters with animals such as alligators and sharks.
 Rackley worked as a spear fisherman and underwater videographer.
-Puig has experience as an animal handler on movie sets and learned how to ride and handle alligators in their environment.
+Puig had experience as an animal handler on movie sets and learned how to ride and handle alligators in their environment.
 The trio formed a company called Extreme Encounters, and the footage they produced led to the Animal Planet series titled Extreme Contact.
-The 20-episode series featured the trio in cage-free encounters with sharks, alligators and other aquatic wildlife.

-Puig approaches wildlife by omitting the use of safety gear such as cages, protective clothing and diving apparatus.
-His interests also include history, art and geography documentaries.
-He spends his free time working on sculpting, hand-crafting medieval weapons and hunting tools.

 Puig has appeared on the television program Jackass, in Jackass: The Movie, Jackass Number Two, Jackass 2.5, Jackass 3D, and Jackass 3.5.
 In these projects, he is credited as an expert on predatory animals.
-One of Puig's stunts is featured in the second film, where he dives with Steve-O around hammerhead and other dangerous sharks.
-Steve-O recalled the segment in his autobiography: The following day, Chris Pontius and I were scheduled to swim with great hammerhead sharks, accompanied by Manny....with the butt piercing wound still fresh, swimming with sharks might not have been very smart, but Manny wasn't worried about it....In retrospect, the fact that Manny was the arbiter of what was safe and reasonable is hilarious.
+One of Puig's stunts is featured in the second film, where he dives with Steve-O around hammerhead and other sharks.
+Steve-O recalled the segment in his autobiography:

+The following day, Chris Pontius and I were scheduled to swim with great hammerhead sharks, accompanied by Manny....with the butt piercing wound still fresh, swimming with sharks might not have been very smart, but Manny wasn't worried about it....In retrospect, the fact that Manny was the arbiter of what was safe and reasonable is hilarious.
 He hatched and okayed plenty of ideas that were clearly not okay.
 So you knew if he said no to something, that meant "FUCK NO!"
-As it happened, Manny had no problem sending us swimming with great hammerheads.Puig is also featured on the MTV program Wildboyz, where he resumes the role of a predatory-animal expert.
-Some of Puig's activities on Wildboyz include having a snapping turtle lock onto his hand.
-According to Chris Pontius in the special features of one of the Wildboyz DVDs, he heard Puig scream for the first time in his life when he was bitten by a snapping turtle.
+As it happened, Manny had no problem sending us swimming with great hammerheads.

+Puig is also featured on the MTV program Wildboyz, where he resumes the role of a predatory-animal expert.
+In one segment of Wildboyz, Puig allowed a snapping turtle to bite his hand.